Community Detection Guarantees Using Embeddings Learned by Node2Vec: Introduction

 \subsection{Summary of main results}

 Our main contribution is to describe the asymptotic distribution of the embeddings learned by the node2vec procedure, and to then use this to give consistency guarantees when these embeddings are used for community detection.
-To give the flavor of our results, suppose we have a simple two-community stochastic block model, where each of the $n$ vertices is assigned a community with equal probability.
-Edges are then formed independently with probability $\tilde{p}$ between vertices in the same community, and $\tilde{q}$ for edges between different communities; for the communities to be distinguishable we require $\tilde{p} \neq \tilde{q}$.
-We then have the following:
+A simple and informal form of our results, in the scenario of a balanced two block stochastic block model (SBM), is given below:

+\begin{theorem} (Informal) Suppose we observe a sequence of graphs $\mcG_n$ on $n$ vertices arising from a two-dimensional stochastic block model: for each vertex $u \in [n]$ we assign a community label $c(u) \in \{0, 1\}$ with equal probability, and then we form edges in the graph independently with probability